Can your young reader read 1000 Books Before Kindergarten?

 Reading with your child and having a special time together shows them that reading is valuable and enjoyable.
 You can start to develop a love of reading in your child from a very young age!

-By coming to the library together, you can teach your child an understanding of how the library works, a respectful attitude toward books, and an appreciation for the wide variety of stories found at the library.
+By visiting the library together, you can teach your child an understanding of how the library works, a respectful attitude toward books, and an appreciation for the wide variety of stories it has to offer.

 How does reading 1000 books help my child?